Appearance

 ---|---|

-accessToken | JWT token to be presented to vim when calling SDK to fetch EHR resource. |
+access_token | JWT token to be presented to vim when calling SDK to fetch EHR resource. |

-idToken | JWT token with the authenticated user information.
+id_token | JWT token with the authenticated user information.
 Follows standard OIDC format. and is issued exclusively to the application. |

 Id token example: